-Use a Web browser to access the Avaya SBCE web interface, enter "https://<ip-addr>/sbc" in the address field of the web browser (not shown), where "<ip-addr>" is the management LAN IP address of Avaya SBCE.
+Use a Web browser to access the Avaya SBCE web interface, enter https://<ip-addr>/ucsec in the address field of the web browser (not shown), where <ip-addr> is the management LAN IP address of Avaya SBCE.

-Enter appropriate credentials and click Continue.
-Then enter password to login.
+Enter appropriate credentials and click Log In.